oschwengers/bakta/README.md

   --compliant           Force Genbank/ENA/DDJB compliance --proteins PROTEINS   Fasta file of trusted protein sequences for CDS annotation --meta                Run in metagenome mode.
 This only affects CDS prediction.
+  --regions REGIONS     Path to pre-annotated regions in GFF3 or Genbank format (regions only, no functional annotations).

 Workflow:
   --skip-trna           Skip tRNA detection & annotation